platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 If a router is being upgraded and its IP changed, two possibilities arise:

 * Your apex domain points to the edge hostname using `CNAME`/`ANAME` or `ALIAS` records.
 The IP addresses for the routers are updated automatically.
 You don't need to do anything.
 Your website remains online.
 * Your apex domain points to your project's region using `A` records.
   The IP addresses for the routers aren't updated automatically.
   Your website appears temporarily offline until you manually update your `A` records or the router is back from maintenance.

-The edge hostname value [can be retrieved through the CLI or the console](./_index.md#2-get-the-target-for-your-project).
+The edge hostname can be [retrieved through the CLI or the Console](./_index.md#2-get-the-target-for-your-project).

 The edge hostname URL is generated following the scheme:
 `{{<variable "BRANCH_NAME" >}}-{{<variable "RANDOM_HASH" >}}-{{<variable "PROJECT_ID" >}}.{{<variable "REGION" >}}.platformsh.site`